andersondev96/andersondev96/README.md

   ## 👤 About

 🔥 Exploring new technologies and developing new applications

-  🎓 Information Systems Student at UFOP
+🎓 Graduated in Information Systems at UFOP

-  💬 Ask me about JavaScript, TypeScript, ReactJS and React Native
+💬 Ask me about JavaScript and ReactJS

-  🌱 I’m currently learning Redux Saga, Elixir and Flutter
+🌱 I am currently learning and deepening my studies in Node.js and PHP

-  🤔 I’m looking for help with Python, PHP and Java
+🤔 Looking for help with Python

-  💬 Ask me about HTML, CSS, JavaScript, TypeScript and ReactJS

    ![Alt Text](https://media.giphy.com/media/qgQUggAC3Pfv687qPC/giphy.gif)